yournextstore/new.store/docs/new-store-prd.md

     - Theme (from a predefined set).
     - 2-3 categories (e.g., "Men," "Women" for clothing).
     - Full definitions for 6-12 products including names, summaries, prices.
-    - Descriptions/hints for required images (e.g., for HeroSection, FeatureSection, and individual products) instead of direct image URLs.
+    - Generates **image placeholder URLs** (see Section 4.2.1) for required images (e.g., for HeroSection, FeatureSection, and individual products) instead of direct image URLs.
 - **Prompt Engineering:**
   - Uses the provided prototype prompt as a starting point.
   - Ensures valid JSON with OKLCH colors for the global palette and hex colors for section themes.